crust-ulum/plentiful/README.md

-how do i write md files\n
+how do i write md files

 llama.

 assets used: illiteracy by le slo